Why The 1980s Gave Us the Ultimate Slasher Movie Experience

-The 1980s horror movies were the best.
+1980s Slasher Films were the best.
+Bar none!

 Are you ready to slice and dice as to why?